-All samples and sub-samples associated with this project will be disposed of after October 14, 2024.
-If the samples are determined to be hazardous, additional charges apply for disposal (typically less than \$10/sample).
+All samples and sub-samples associated with this project will be disposed of after September 20, 2025.
+If the samples are determined to be hazardous, additional charges apply for disposal (typically \$11/sample).
 If you would like the samples to be held longer than ACZ's stated policy or to be returned, please contact your Project Manager or Customer Service Representative for further details and associated costs.
-ACZ retains analytical reports for five years.
+ACZ retains analytical raw data reports for ten years.